 Why Work with an Independent Long Term Care Insurance Broker

-Long term care planning is one of the most important financial decisions individuals and families make as they approach retirement.
-The cost of extended care—whether provided in the home, an assisted living community, or a nursing facility—can place significant financial pressure on retirement savings.
-Long term care insurance is designed to help protect assets and provide financial resources if care becomes necessary.
-Because these policies are complex and vary significantly between carriers, many people choose to work with an independent long term care insurance broker when evaluating coverage options.
+Long-term care planning is one of the most consequential financial decisions individuals and families make as they approach retirement.
+The cost of extended care — whether provided at home, in an assisted living community, or in a nursing facility — can place significant financial pressure on retirement savings that took decades to accumulate.
+A 2025 study by the Center for Retirement Research at Boston College found that 80% of adults 65 and older will need long-term care at some point, yet most households enter retirement without a funded plan to address it.
+Long-term care insurance is designed to help protect assets and provide financial resources if care becomes necessary — and because these policies are complex and vary significantly between carriers, working with an independent long-term care insurance broker is one of the most effective ways to navigate the evaluation and selection process.

 Objective Policy Comparisons